Go to the page content

 Talk to a healthcare professional to help you feel comfortable and confident as you begin your insulin journey, to ensure you receive the care you need.

 Still have questions around starting insulin therapy for your type 2 diabetes?
-Download our conversation guide to help you bring your questions to your healthcare professional here.
+Read through our guide and take notes on questions you can ask your healthcare professional here.

 HQ24DI00294